brayedna/brayedna/README.md

 <div align="center">

-**💡 "L'intelligence artificielle n'est pas une destination, mais un voyage d'innovation continue"**
+**💡 "Artificial Intelligence is not a destination, but a journey of continuous innovation"**

-⭐ N'hésitez pas à star mes repos si vous trouvez mes projets intéressants !
+⭐ Feel free to star my repos if you find my projects interesting!

 </div>